 - Configure the doors connected to DX2-DH2C2.
-You must set this because the types of connected door handles are not automatically detected. - Control the doors connected to DX2-DH2C2.
+You must set this because the types of connected door handles are not automatically detected.

+- Control the doors connected to DX2-DH2C2.

+- Manage the door access.

-► To configure the doors:
+To configure the doors:

 There are two door sections per DX2-DH2C2 because a DX2-DH2C2 has two door handle ports.